 The Roles of a Landlord

-Dictionary.com defines a landlord as “a person or organization that owns and leases apartments to others.”
-In actuality, it is hard to truly define what a landlord is, because a landlord wears so many different hats.
+A landlord is someone or something (like an organization) that owns a property or unit that is then leased to someone else.
+In actuality, it is hard to truly define what a landlord is because a landlord wears so many different hats.
 Here are some of the roles that a landlord plays.

 The Role of a Realtor